Measuring the business impact of AI

+Regardless of any uncertainty surrounding AI, ignoring its potential poses the risk that companies doing business the old way will go under.

-For many organisations, however, AI value may be elusive.
+For many organisations, however, deriving value from AI may be elusive.
 Their models might not be tuned.
-Their training data sets aren’t big enough.
-Customers are leery.
+Their training data sets might not be big enough.
+Customers may be leery.
 There are also concerns about bias, ethics, and transparency.

 So how do you know whether an AI project will transform or sabotage your company?
 Without hard ROI numbers, companies have to get creative with ways to know for certain.
 Here’s a look at how IT leaders and industry insiders gauge value of AI.